Siteimprove/CMS-plugin-Wordpress/siteimprove/readme.txt

 = I don't see the overlay, whats wrong? =

 Did you remember to turn off your adblocker?
-Some adblockers does not like our iframe overlay.
+Some adblockers do not like our iframe overlay.

 Please review whether you have JavaScript turned off in your browser.
 We use JavaScript to be able to show you your issues.